-University of the West of England Find out how we are making our city and world a better place.
+Find out how we are making our city and world a better place.

-bristol.ac.uk/green-capital @BristolUni #UoBGreen uwe.ac.uk/bristolgreencapital @Green_UWE

-INTERNATIONAL GREEN GOWN AWARDS
+bristol.ac.uk/green-capital @BristolUni #UoBGreen uwe.ac.uk/bristolgreencapital @Green_UWE INTERNATIONAL GREEN GOWN AWARDS

 The Green Gown Awards, recognising the exceptional sustainability initiatives being undertaken by universities and colleges, are delivered on a regional basis in Australasia, the UK and French speaking Europe and Canada.
 The winners of each region then go head-to-head for the coveted International Green Gown Awards.
 The international judging criteria is based on a comparison of the projects as a whole, with the ultimate deciding factor being which project has the biggest scale of impact.
 The Awards provide the sector with benchmarks for excellence and are respected by national Governments, funding councils, senior management, academics and students.

-The Awards are going global

-With the inaugural French speaking Awards in 2014, the introduction of French speaking regions in Canada and the partnership with United Nations Environment Partnership (UNEP), the Gown Awards are expanding further across the globe with an emphasis on profiling and learning from the Southern Hemisphere.
-If you are working with a country or region interested in running the Awards, please do contact us

-Winners of each of the UK, Australasia and French speaking regions in the international categories: "Community Innovation, Continuous Improvement: Institutional Change and Student Engagement, will go head-to-head for the coveted International Green Gown Awards to be announced at the UK Green Gown Awards Ceremony on 26 November 2015.

-Green Gown Awards UK

-Founded in 2004, the Awards are delivered by the Environmental Association for Universities and Colleges (EAUC).
+The Awards are going global With the inaugural French speaking Awards in 2014, the introduction of French speaking regions in Canada and the partnership with United Nations Environment Partnership (UNEP), the Green Gown Awards are expanding further across the globe with an emphasis on profiling and learning from the Southern Hemisphere.
+If you are working with a country or region interested in running the Awards, please do contact us Winners of each of the UK, Australasia and French speaking regions in the international categories: "Community Innovation, Continuous Improvement: Institutional Change and Student Engagement, went head-to-head for the coveted International Green Gown Awards.
+Winners were announced at the UK Green Gown Awards Ceremony which took place on 26 November 2015.
+Please visit the International Green Gown Awards website (the link is provided below) to see who won.
+Green Gown Awards UK Founded in 2004, the Awards are delivered by the Environmental Association for Universities and Colleges (EAUC).
 The Awards are open to all post-16 educational institutions (further or higher education institutions, work-based or adult and community learning providers).

-Green Gown Awards Australasia

-The Awards were brought to Australasia in 2010 and are delivered by our partners, Australasian Campuses Towards Sustainability (ACTS).
+Green Gown Awards Australasia The Awards were brought to Australasia in 2010 and are delivered by our partners, Australasian Campuses Towards Sustainability (ACTS).
 The Awards are open to all tertiary education institutions in Australia and New Zealand.

-Les trophées des campus responsables

-The French speaking edition of the Green Gown Awards are open to all French speaking universities and colleges, schools and specialised institutes in France, Belgium, Switzerland, Luxemourg and French speaking regions in Canada.
+Les trophées des campus responsables The French speaking edition of the Green Gown Awards are open to all French speaking universities and colleges, schools and specialised institutes in France, Belgium, Switzerland, Luxemourg and French speaking regions in Canada.
 They are being delivered by our partners, Campus Responsables.

-Les trophées des campus responsables

-For more information visit www eauc.org.uk/international_green_gown_awards ask@swgevents.co.uk Sound • Light • AudioVisual • Production • Staging www.swgevents.co.uk lain Patton
+Les trophées des campus responsables For more information visit www eauc.org.uk/international_green_gown_awards